How Long Can A Queen Bee Live In A Cage (What Should Do?)

 How Long Can A Queen Bee Live In A Cage?

-As the queen is the only reproductive woman in the colony.
+The queen is the only reproductive woman in the colony.
 Also, pheromones released by her control the activity of the colony.
 So, she required more food and care compared to other members of the colony.

 If she doesn’t get food for a few hours, she might die.
 Even if she gets food after a few hours she will become weaker.